-For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets lower than 78 percent of your purchase price � but not when the loan reaches 22 percent equity.
-(Some "higher risk" loan programs are not included.)
-But you are able to cancel PMI yourself (for mortgage loans closed past July 1999) at the point your equity gets to 20 percent, without consideration of the original purchase price.
+For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes under 78 percent of your purchase amount � but not at the point the borrower earns 22 percent equity.
+(Some "higher risk" mortgage loans are excluded.)
+But you have the right to cancel PMI yourself (for mortgages closed past July 1999) once your equity rises to 20 percent, no matter the original purchase price.

 Contemporary Mortgage Services, Inc can answer questions about PMI and many others.
-Give us a call: 407-834-3377.
+Call us at 407-834-3377.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.